villekf/OMEGA-doc/docs/source/usage.rst

 shown in ``custom_detector_coordinates_example``.
 For coordinate based reconstruction, in general, you'll need 6 coordinates for one measurement, with the first three being the x/y/z-coordinates of the first detector, and the next three the x/y/z-coordinates of the second detector.
 In Python, the data has to be Fortran-ordered, or in vector format, such that the 6 coordinates are contiguously stored.
 For index-based, you'll need two transaxial indices and two axial indices, plus the coordinates.
 Like with coordinates, the data needs to be Fortran-ordered in Python.
 The indices also need to be zero-based.
 The listmode example ``Inveon_PET_main_listmode_example`` shows both methods.
-Note that the data can be in any format, as long as each measurement has the correct coordinates.
+Note that the data can be in any format (sinogram, listmode, projection image, something else), as long as each measurement has the correct coordinates.

 The above example files don't contain all the adjustable parameters.
 For a complete list of adjustable parameters, see ``main_PET_full``.

 If you use large datasets, such as TOF data, you may want to limit the amount of measurements transfered to the GPU, when using GPU computing.
 This can be achieved by setting ``options.loadTOF = false``.
 In such a case only the current subset is transfered to the GPU.
 This only works with subsets and will most likely slow down the computations.
 Default value is true, which means that all the measurement data is transfered to the GPU before computations.
+Note that, despite the variable name, this can be applied to any data and not just TOF data.

 Note that by default OMEGA assumes the FOV to be centered on the origin.
 You can, however, move the FOV location with ``options.oOffsetX/Y/Z`` variables (separate ones for each!).
 If you use your own detector coordinates, be sure to take this into account.